 The Nikon D5300 gives you many options with exposure.
-Basically you can take photos with 30sec time exposure, however the camera is equipped with the Bulb mode, which allows you to make much longer exposures.
-Have in mind, that this kind of shutter speed is possible when you have control on it.
+Basically, you can take photos with 30sec time exposure, however, the camera is equipped with the Bulb mode, which allows you to make much longer exposures.
+Have in mind, that this kind of shutter speed is possible when you have control over it.
 The duration of this exposure depends on the duration of keeping your finger on the shutter-release button.
 This option can be very useful for the completely dark places, where even the smallest light ray can come in.
 You won’t be able to see this very small light ray or the light dissipation by your naked eye.
 The Nikon D5300 will do it for you!

-After those alterations you can adjust your image properties also and make your image as much reliable as possible.
+After those alterations, you can adjust your image properties also and make your image as much reliable as possible.

 Every photo has been taken in Nikkor 18-55mm, 18mm (f/3.5).